-This symposium brings together academics, activists and artists from a range of disciplines to discuss the relationship between feminism, queer and neoliberalism.
-We will consider how feminism and queer have resisted neoliberalism, and how feminism and queer have been complicit with it, but we also want to go beyond that conventional binary framing and engage with the many complexities of that dynamic relationship.
+This symposium brought together academics, activists and artists from a range of disciplines to discuss the relationship between feminism, queer and neoliberalism.
+We considered how feminism and queer have resisted neoliberalism, and how feminism and queer have been complicit with it, but we also wanted to go beyond that conventional binary framing and engage with the many complexities of that dynamic relationship.

 - Arturo Sanchez Garcia (University of Kent): The Method of Sexual Optimism

 - Eleanor Lisney (Sisters of Frida): Disabled Women: Being Invisible and the Other in Feminism - AUDIO RECORDING is available here